 HISTORY: 1962 Code Section 71-274; 1957 (50) 114; 2012 Act No. 279, Section 16, eff June 26, 2012.

 SECTION 43-31-50.
 Chairman of Agency; meetings; compensation of members.

 The agency shall elect a chairman and shall meet quarterly in regular session and on call by the chairman when necessary for the transaction of agency business.
 Agency members shall receive such per diem and mileage as is provided by law for members of boards, commissions and committees.

 HISTORY: 1962 Code Section 71-275; 1957 (50) 114.

-The Agency shall provide the vocational rehabilitation services authorized by this chapter to every physically handicapped individual determined by the Commissioner to be eligible therefor, as defined by Section 43-31-30, subsection (10), and in carrying out the purposes of this chapter, the Agency is authorized, among other things:
+The agency shall provide the vocational rehabilitation services authorized by this chapter to every physically handicapped individual determined by the commissioner to be eligible therefor, as defined by Section 43-31-30, item (10), and in carrying out the purposes of this chapter, the agency is authorized, among other things:

 (1) To cooperate with other departments, agencies and institutions, both public and private, in providing the services authorized by this chapter to disabled individuals, in studying the problems involved therein, and in establishing, developing and providing in conformity with the purposes of this chapter, such programs, facilities and services as may be necessary or desirable;

 (2) To enter into reciprocal agreements with other states to provide for the services authorized by this chapter to residents of the states concerned;